SmileiPIC/TP-M2-GI/doc/source/exercises.rst

    With the same simulation of :ref:`Exercise 13 <exercise13>`, use the script `Follow_electron_bunch_evolution.py <https://github.com/SmileiPIC/TP-M2-GI/blob/main/Postprocessing_Scripts/Follow_electron_bunch_evolution.py>`_ to see how the bunch has evolved during the simulation (``%run Follow_electron_bunch_evolution.py`` in ``IPython``).
-The script reads the ``DiagTrackParticles`` output and then computes some bunch quantities (`rms` size, emittance, energy, energy spread) at each available output iteration.
+The script reads the ``DiagTrackParticles`` output and then computes some bunch quantities (`rms` size, emittance, energy, divergence) at each available output iteration.

    Include the resulting image in your answers.